-Press Conference with the Organizing Committe to launch the Seoul Conference
+Press Conference with the Organizing Committee to launch the Seoul Conference

-Sally Casswell, Chair of the Professional Committee, with the representatives of GAPA and CSPI at the United Nations NCD Summit
+Sally Casswell, Chair of the Professional Committee, with the representatives of GAPA and CSPI at the United Nations NCD Summit County.

-Community Recognition Day in the City of Syracuse and Onondaga County.
 The Proclamation pays tribute to the work and development of GAPA during its first decade.
 The celebration coincided with the launch of the New York Alcohol Policy Alliance initiated by Robert S. Pezzolesi of the New York Center of Alcohol Policy Solutions.